Calgary International Airport: Runways

-Calgary International Airport consists of two north–south parallel runways with two intersecting runways.
+Calgary International Airport consists of two north–south parallel runways and one intersecting runway.
 The parallel runways are 17R/35L (west) which is generally used for aircraft arriving and departing to the west, and 17L/35R (east) which is generally used for aircraft arriving and departing to the east.
 During the winter months in Calgary, cold arctic air will move in from the north which means aircraft will primarily depart and arrive on north-facing runways (35R and 35L), while the summer months with warm winds from the south, aircraft will primarily take-off and land on south-facing runways (17R and 17L).
 The diagonal runway 11/29 is generally used when crosswinds are present, which commonly occurs in the summer when westerly Chinooks roll into Calgary, or when extreme wind conditions prohibit the use of the parallel runways.
-The fourth and smallest runway, 08/26, is almost exclusively used by light aircraft and the general aviation sector.
+The former fourth and smallest runway, 08/26, was almost exclusively used by light aircraft and the general aviation sector, and as of October 3, 2024, has been officially redesignated as a taxiway.

-Calgary International Airport's four runways are as follows. with the following dimensions:
+Calgary International Airport's three runways are as follows. with the following dimensions: